 A) Solidago Leavenworthii B) Solidago Edisoniana C) Carpe Diem D) Solidago Floridiana

 10) In Fort Myers, Edison spent much of his time working in his office at the Edison Botanic Research Laboratory.
 Looking into his office, what artifact is out of place?

 A) The Chairs B) The Telephone C) The Desk D) The Cot

-11) In the Estates Museum, “Wizard Invents Gallery,” find a model, or a picture of the first motion picture studio.
+11) In the Edison Ford Museum, “Wizard Invents Gallery,” find a model, or a picture of the first motion picture studio.
 What was it called, and where was it located?

 A) The Black Maria, West Orange, New Jersey B) Universal Studios, Hollywood California C) Edison Park, Orlando Florida D) Warner Studios, Burbank California

-12) Find the “Wizard Child” display in the Estates Museum.
+12) Find the “Wizard Child” display in the museum.
 What was Edison’s job at the Grand Trunk Railway?

 A) Ticket Seller B) Train Conductor C) Newsboy D) Lightning Rod Salesman